deajan/tcpping/README.md

 ## Licence and improvements

-Altough there are probably better tools out there (hping, nmap, etc), this is still a quick and handy tool, so every improvement / fork / pull request is more than welcome.
+Altough there are probably better tools out there (hping, nmap, etc), this is still a quick and handy tool used by smokeping, so every improvement / fork / pull request is more than welcome.
 Richard linked to the GPL licence which was GPLv2 at the time of the script being written, but now the link points to GPLv3 so I guess we're good with the current GPL version.